Moduli spaces of Hecke modifications for rational and elliptic curves: Parabolic bundles

+For rational $\mu$, the moduli space $M^s(C,n)$ has the structure of a complex manifold of dimension $3(g - 1) + n$, where $g$ is the genus of the curve $C$, and $M^s(C,n)$ is compact for $n$ odd.
+The space $M^s(C,n)$ carries a canonical symplectic form, which is obtained by viewing $M^s(C,n)$ as a Hamiltonian reduction of a space of $SU(2)$-connections with prescribed singularities.

-\begin{example} Let $X = \CP^1$ be a rational curve.
-If we fix $n \leq 3$, then all rank 2 parabolic bundles of the form $(E,\ell_{p_1},\cdots,\ell_{p_n})$ for which $E = {\cal O} \oplus {\cal O}$ and the lines are distinct are isomorphic.
-From this fact, together with the considerations described in Example \ref{example:cp1-good-bad}, we find that
+\begin{example} Let $C = \CP^1$ be a rational curve.
+If we fix $n \leq 3$, then all rank 2 parabolic bundles of the form $(\calO \oplus \calO,\ell_{p_1},\cdots,\ell_{p_n})$ for which all the lines are distinct are isomorphic.
+From this fact, together with the results of Example \ref{example:cp1-pstable}, we find that